-Sexual violence in humanitarian and development settings is not an emerging issue.
+Sexual violence in humanitarian workplaces is not an emerging issue.
 On the contrary, it is a problem that has been quietly discussed for years.

-Our Founder’s public disclosure, alongside information about the sexual abuse of Kayla Mueller in captivity and sexual harassment scandals within the UN and other agencies, have forced humanitarian organisations to acknowledge that sexual violence happens in their workplaces.
-It has also resulted in discussions about how sexual violence can cause vicarious trauma to colleagues of survivors, affecting the larger working environment.
-The July 2016 attack on the Terrain Hotel in Juba further underscores the need to address the issue urgently.
+Our Founder’s public disclosure, alongside information about the sexual abuse of Kayla Mueller in captivity and scandals within the UN and other agencies, have forced humanitarian organisations to acknowledge that sexual violence happens in their workplaces.
+It has started conversations at all levels of humanitarian action – from the UN Secretary-General’s office to the most remote field site.
+It has resulted in discussions about how sexual violence can cause vicarious trauma to colleagues of survivors, affecting the larger working environment.
+The July 2016 attack on the Terrain Hotel in Juba further underscored the need to address the issue urgently.